JosephTiTan/HFIN/README.md

 # HFIN
-Code of the paper accepted by CVPR 2024: Revisiting Spatial-Frequency Information Integration from a Hierarchical  Perspective for Panchromatic and Multi-Spectral Image Fusion [paper]([https://openai.com "访问OpenAI"](https://openaccess.thecvf.com/content/CVPR2024/html/Tan_Revisiting_Spatial-Frequency_Information_Integration_from_a_Hierarchical_Perspective_for_Panchromatic_CVPR_2024_paper.html))
+Code of the paper accepted by CVPR 2024: Revisiting Spatial-Frequency Information Integration from a Hierarchical  Perspective for Panchromatic and Multi-Spectral Image Fusion. [[link]](https://openaccess.thecvf.com/content/CVPR2024/html/Tan_Revisiting_Spatial-Frequency_Information_Integration_from_a_Hierarchical_Perspective_for_Panchromatic_CVPR_2024_paper.html)

 Note: